-Furniture is one of the fastest growing landfill categories.
-Two years ago, the EPA found that furniture accounted for more than 12 million tons (almost 5 percent) of municipal waste in the United States.
-F-waste, as it is not so affectionately dubbed, constitutes the second largest portion of urban waste.
+Furniture is one of the fastest-growing landfill categories.
+In 2018, the Environmental Protection Agency (EPA) found furniture accounted for more than 12 million tons of municipal waste in the United States.
+F-waste, as it’s not so affectionately dubbed, constitutes the second largest portion of urban waste.

 You’ve most likely seen this for yourself when walking down city streets.
 Have you ever had to sidestep an abandoned sofa or disassembled bed frame?
-Sometimes furniture doesn’t even make it to landfills, it ends up as litter on the sidewalk.
+Sometimes furniture doesn’t even make it to landfills.
+Instead, it ends up as litter on the sidewalk.

 Recycling is great in theory, but the mix of materials and chemicals that comprise each item of furniture makes it nearly impossible to process in a recycling facility.
-For example, particle board, a material commonly found in cheaper furniture, is not recyclable or biodegradable because of its chemical resin and plastic laminate.
+For example, particleboard—a material commonly found in cheaper furniture—isn’t recyclable or biodegradable because of its chemical resin and plastic laminate.
 Ultimately, 80% of waste goes straight to the dump, making furniture the least recycled household item.

 “Missing the forest for the trees”

-To put it into perspective, 600 tons of wood particle board are gobbled up each day by one factory in Sweden to produce one IKEA product: the Billy Bookcase.
-Particle board is sometimes considered a green material because it is often (but not always) made out of leftover wood scraps.
+To put it into perspective, 600 tons of wood particleboard is gobbled up each day creating the most popular bookcase on the planet.
+Particleboard is sometimes considered a green material because it’s often (but not always) made out of leftover wood scraps.
 However, it actually requires more energy to manufacture because the scraps must be broken down, dried, mixed with a chemical adhesive, heated, and re-pressed into usable panels.

 “I see it, I like it, I want it, I got it.”

 We find ourselves swiping through fast furniture options like the Tinder of home decor.
-But, we challenge you: how we stop the cycle and become more conscious furniture shoppers?
+But, we challenge you: How do we stop the cycle and become more conscious furniture shoppers?

 “What goes around, comes around”

-If you are looking to hand off your furniture, turn to non-profit organizations or second-hand stores.
+If you’re looking to hand off your furniture, turn to non-profit organizations or secondhand stores.
 Take care of your home goods so that their value can extend beyond your hands.
-In the Bay Area, partners like Habitat for Humanity ReStore and the SF Furniture Bank are outlets for discounting second-hand pieces for the home.
+In the Bay Area, partners like Habitat for Humanity ReStore and the SF Furniture Bank are outlets for discounting secondhand pieces for the home.
 One fewer item sent to the landfill is one fewer item that needs to be produced and sold through retail.